prokod/gradle-crossbuild-scala/README.md

         crossBuild211(MavenPublication) {
             // By default groupId equals group
             groupId = 'x.y.z'
-            // By default artifactId is resolved to be artifactId + resolved appendixPattern
+            // By default artifactId is set to crossBuildJar task `baseName` artifactId = 'lib_2.11'
-            // Default appendixPattern is _? which is resolved to _2.11 in this example artifactId = 'lib_2.11'
             // actual artifact for this publication as a Jar task from crossbuild plugin artifact crossBuild211Jar